MTR Quick Guide

 If there’s any uncertainty, to futureproof the display, select the largest 16:9 display possible (usually 120”) as you still have the option of using Front Row 21:9 as a reduced height ‘band’ within the overall 16:9 display.
 It works really well.

-Using 16:9 at a width of 21:9 you can have Front Row and all other screen layouts.
+Using 16:9 with this expanded width you can have Front Row and all other screen layouts.

-The Front Row 'strip' can be positioned vertically.
+The Front Row 'strip' can be positioned vertically as required.

 The native resolution of Front Row from Teams Compute PCs is 2650 x 1080 pixels.
 This is output to the Epson EB-PU projector, which offers 21:9 EDID and upscales in pixel-shifted UHD 4K resolution.